elliorf/pii-identification/README.md

 # vf-gr-dataeng-pii-identification

-This projects aims to provide a tool for pii identification to enable pseudoanonymization process for cloudification scope.
+This projects aims to provide a tool for personal identifiable information identification to enable pseudoanonymization process for cloudification scope.

 ## **How to Run the Application**